archive-of-experiments/freedom-cash-experiments/README.md

 ## Incentive Goals
 [We](https://github.com/moniquebaumann/friends-of-satoshi) foster ever emerging architectures of freedom by rewarding those who help themselves and others to be free.

-Some of our specific incentive goals are:
+Some specific incentive goals of our [experiments](https://github.com/moniquebaumann/experiments-in-decentralized-freedom-technologies) are:

 1. Broad Distribution / Decentralization
 2. Liquidity Provisioning